siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 ### {ct:...} Chordal Tolerance
 Arcs are generated as sets of very short straight lines that approximate a curve.
 Each line is a "chord" that spans the endpoints of that segment of the arc.
 Chordal tolerance sets the maximum allowable deviation between the true arc and straight line that approximates it - which will be the value of the deviation in the middle of the line / arc.

 Setting chordal tolerance high will make curves "rougher", but they can execute faster.
 Setting them smaller will make for smoother arcs that may take longer to execute.
-The lower-limit of $ct is set by the minimum arc segment length, which really should not be changed (See hidden parameters).
+The lower-limit of $ct is set by the minimum arc segment length, which is set in the firmware and really should not be changed.
 <pre>
 {ct:0.01}  Normally a good value (in mm)
 </pre>